 If a person becomes more persistent or secretive about their drug use, it may be time to get them help.
-If you or someone you know exhibits these signs of benzodiazepine addiction, you can begin the recovery journey at our rehab center in Philadelphia.
+If you or someone you know exhibits these signs of benzodiazepine addiction, you can begin the recovery journey at our benzo addiction treatment center in Philadelphia.

 The Importance of Benzo Detox

-At Banyan Treatment Centers Philadelphia, we’re committed to helping our patients overcome their dependency on benzos like Xanax, Valium, Klonopin, and more.
-Without a professional benzo addiction treatment, recovering from the physical and psychological effects of benzodiazepines can be challenging and dangerous.
-Before patients are admitted into any form of treatment, they are asked to undergo a health assessment with one of our medical personnel.
-This assessment helps to determine which detox and addiction treatment program best suit the individual’s needs.
-Choosing the best kind of care possible is crucial to the recovery process.
+Without the support of professional benzodiazepine addiction treatment, recovering from the physical and psychological effects of these drugs can be challenging and dangerous.
+Therefore, before patients are admitted into any form of treatment, they are asked to undergo a health assessment with one of our medical personnel.
+This assessment helps to determine which detox and addiction treatment program will best suit the individual’s needs.

-Once the assessment is completed, patients in our rehab center in Philly usually begin treatment for benzo abuse with a benzo detox.
-During this detoxification treatment, patients will receive 24-hour medical assistance in managing their benzo withdrawal symptoms.
+Once the assessment is completed, patients in our rehab in Philadelphia usually begin benzo rehab with benzo withdrawal treatment at a Banyan sister facility.
+During medically assisted detox, patients receive 24-hour medical assistance to properly manage their benzo withdrawal symptoms, address drug cravings, and ensure they remain as comfortable and safe as possible.
 Attempting to detox at home or without medical supervision increases the individual’s chances of experiencing further health complications.